 You can also file a complaint through our website.
-Go to www.superiorhealthplan.com/members/medicaid/resources/complaints-appeals.html and click on "Contact Us" in the upper right hand corner on the page.
+Go to www.SuperiorHealthPlan.com and click on "Contact Us" in the upper right hand corner on the page.
 You can also use Superior's complaint form.
 A copy of the complaint form can be printed from Superior's website.
 You can mail the form to:

-Superior HealthPlan ATTN: Complaints 5900 E. Ben White Blvd Austin.
-TX 78741-9903
+Superior HealthPlan ATTN: Complaints 5900 E. Ben White Blvd.
+Austin, Texas 78741-9903